-Prevalence of NPD diagnoses differ significantly between men (75%) and women (25%) in clinical populations (American Psychiatric Association, 2013) and in the general population (7.7% in men compared to 4.4% in women; Stinson et al., 2008).
-Such gender differences are argued to reflect true sex differences "driven by men's heightened sense of entitlement and authority" (Grijalva et al., 2014, p.
+Gender differences and gender bias in narcissistic personality entitlement and authority" (Grijalva et al., 2014, p.
 284).
-However, these findings are contingent on the validity of the narcissism construct being utilized to establish such differences-namely DSM-IV criteria and the Narcissistic Personality Inventory which strongly favour narcissistic grandiosity (Cain et al., 2008).
+However, these findings are contingent on the validity of the narcissism construct being utilised to establish such differences - namely DSM-IV criteria and the Narcissistic Personality Inventory - which strongly favour narcissistic grandiosity (Cain et al., 2008).
 It is also possible that observed gender differences in narcissistic presentation reflect the influence of socially prescribed cultural norms of masculinity and femininity that shapes expression (Green et al., 2022).
-As such, grandiose traits which overlap with masculine features (e.g., entitlement, superiority, assertiveness) tend to characterize male narcissism, whereas vulnerable traits which closely associates with femininity (e.g., emotional vulnerability, inhibition, low self-esteem) tend to characterize female narcissism.
+As such, grandiose traits which overlap with masculine features (e.g., entitlement, superiority, assertiveness) tend to characterise male narcissism, whereas vulnerable traits which closely associates with femininity (e.g., emotional vulnerability, inhibition, low self-esteem) tend to characterise female narcissism.
 However, the literature has traditionally treated narcissism as exclusively a male pathology, whereas narcissism in women has been overlooked (Green et al., 2022).
-As the symptomatology of the narcissistic disorder is biased towards masculine tendencies, this introduces gender bias in assumptions about the disorder which has implications for assessment, diagnosis and treatment, as clinicians may underdiagnose or misdiagnose women's manifestations of narcissistic psychopathology as other 'feminized' disorders such as borderline, histrionic or dependent personality (Anderson et al., 2001; Euler et al., 2018).
-Indeed, in a vignette-based study, Green et al. (2023) report that when the gender of hypothetical patients with vulnerable narcissistic features are randomized, clinicians are significantly more likely to attribute a borderline personality disorder diagnosis to female cases, whereas male patients are diagnosed with 'other' conditions (e.g., social anxiety, depression).
+As the symptomatology of the narcissistic disorder is biased towards masculine tendencies, this introduces gender bias in assumptions about the disorder which has implications for assessment, diagnosis and treatment, as clinicians may underdiagnose or misdiagnose women's manifestations of narcissistic psychopathology as other 'feminised' disorders such as borderline, histrionic or dependent personality (Anderson et al., 2001; Euler et al., 2018).
+Indeed, in a vignette-based study, Green et al. (2023) report that when the gender of hypothetical patients with vulnerable narcissistic features are randomised, clinicians are significantly more likely to attribute a borderline personality disorder diagnosis to female cases, whereas male patients are diagnosed with 'other' conditions (e.g., social anxiety, depression).
 Similarly, hypothetical male patients with grandiose features were more likely to be attributed as narcissistic personality disorder or antisocial personality disorder.
-These results support the notion that personality disorder categories are laden with gender bias that influences clinician conceptualization.
+These results support the notion that personality disorder categories are laden with gender bias that influences clinician conceptualisation.